EBISPOT/SumStats/README.md

   - `docker build -t sumstats .`
 - Run the setup script that will create the folder structure and prepare the file that you want for loading
   - python bin/preparation/setup_configuration.py -f <path to file to be processed> -config <path to json config>
+  - you can use the `-create` flag when running setup_configuration.py and it will create the directory layout as described below
 - Create the container from the <sumstats> image
   - `docker run -i -p 8080:8080 -v $(pwd)/files/toload:/application/files/toload -v $(pwd)/files/output:/application/files/output -v $(pwd)/bin:/scripts -v $(pwd)/config:/application/config -t sumstats`
 - Run the script to load a file on docker